deborasantos28/deborasantos28/README.md

 ## Hi there 👋

-<h3>My name is Debora Santos 😄 and I've recently graduated as Junior Web Software developer. </h3>
+<h3>My name is Debora Santos 😄 and I'm a Junior Software Developer. </h3>
 <h4>I'm incredibly curious about what makes certain things work, which is one of the reasons as to why I got involved into Web Development.
 Anything unusual and "out of the box" 👽 is amongst my favourite things to work with.
 Also I get incredibly passionate about working with themes that hold meaning to me </h4>